open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 ### Consistent UpDownCounter timeseries

-When recording `UpDownCounter` metrics, the same attribute values used to record an increment must be used to record any associated decrement (e.g. when capturing `http.server.active_requests`), otherwise those increments and decrements will end up as different timeseries.
+When recording `UpDownCounter` metrics, the same attribute values used to record an increment SHOULD be used to record any associated decrement (e.g. when capturing `http.server.active_requests`), otherwise those increments and decrements will end up as different timeseries.